Our top pick for

 TTM: trailing 12 months

-There are currently 5.2 million BlackLine shares held short by investors – that's known as BlackLine's "short interest".
-This figure is 3.6% up from 5.0 million last month.
+There are currently 4.4 million BlackLine shares held short by investors – that's known as BlackLine's "short interest".
+This figure is 6.8% down from 4.7 million last month.

 There are a few different ways that this level of interest in shorting BlackLine shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against BlackLine.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against BlackLine.

 Find out more about how you can short BlackLine stock.